 Tiger’s Eye lends itself to jewelry and pendants because of its chatoyancy – the fibrous quality that creates bands of color.
 With light aimed in different directions on the stone, the bands seem to change position within the stone.

-Tiger’s Eye in indigenous communities serves the dual purpose of instilling courage to continue in the traditional beliefs of their spirits and deity and protecting against negative influences and spiritual attack.
+Tiger’s Eye healing properties were used in indigenous communities for the dual purpose of instilling courage to continue in the traditional beliefs of their spirits and deity and protecting against negative influences and spiritual attack.

 Amber is a unique Native American crystal because it isn’t exactly a crystal.
 It's actually ancient tree resin that is between 30 to 90 million years old that trapped fossils and organisms in sticky sap and preserved them through millennia.